Katapult (KPLT)

 AI Analysis | Feedback

-Derek Medlin has been the President and Chief Growth Officer of Katapult since August 2024.
-Before this, he held the roles of Chief Operating Officer for Katapult from July 2018 to August 2024 and Executive Vice President of Operations from July 2017 to July 2018.
-Prior to his time at Katapult, Medlin served as an Executive Director at JPMorgan Chase, a Vice President at Elavon (U.S. Bank), and a Senior Analyst at Pyramid Research.
+Mr. Medlin was appointed President and Chief Growth Officer of Katapult in August 2024.
+Prior to this role, he served as Chief Operating Officer for Katapult from July 2018 to August 2024 and as Executive Vice President of Operations from July 2017 to July 2018.
+Before his tenure at Katapult, Mr. Medlin was an Executive Director at JPMorgan Chase from 2014 to 2017, a Vice President at Elavon (U.S. Bank) from 2009 to 2014, and a Senior Analyst at Pyramid Research from 2006 to 2009.

 AI Analysis | Feedback